 - Store the syrup in sterilised, airtight bottles and refrigerate.

 Take two teaspoons every 3 hours at the onset of a cold or flu.
 Note: Children should be given half the adult dose.
-Do NOT give this syrup to children under the age of one.
+Do NOT give this syrup to children under the age of five.
 This is because honey has spores in it that can cause botulism in young children.
-After 12 months, the gut is usually acidic enough to kill these spores on its own.
+Please remember to always err on the side of caution and consult with your GP before taking any herbal preparations.

 Further medical information about elderberry syrup: